SwatiVerma2/SwatiVerma2/README.md

 - 🌱 I’m currently learning **DevOps Tools and Cloud Technologies**

-- 📚 Passionate about learning and sharing knowledge.
-Explore my GitHub for well-structured notes on various technical topics.
+- 📚 Explore my GitHub for well-structured notes on various technical topics.

 - 📧 How to reach me: **vswati535@gmail.com**